manganese-ai/bcda_claims_sandbox/README.md

 If applicable: go to `~/.dbt/profiles.yml` and update role

 ## Seed
-Claims data is seeded from sample CCLF data available on [syntegra](https://www.syntegra.io/download-syntegra-data) Place these files in the seeds/ folder
+Claims data is seeded from sample CCLF data available on [CMS's synthetic data](https://bcda.cms.gov/guide.html#try-the-api) Place these files in the seeds/ folder

 If the database is empty then you need to run: